cbaruselli/practical-programming-in-chemistry-exercises/Lecture02/README.md

 # Lecture 02: Setting up GitHub and creating first repositories

-## GitHub
+## What is GitHub?

 GitHub is a web-based platform that allows you to store and manage your code.
 It is widely used by developers and data scientists to collaborate on projects and share their work with others.
 In this course, we will be using GitHub to store and share our code, both for the exercises as well as the final assignment.
 Below, you can see how a local environment (laptop) interacts with the remote environment (GitHub browser) by first downloading (`clone`) a code-based project (`repository`) and then updating the remote version with changes done locally on your computer (arrows going up) or updating the local version with changes being done by colleagues (arrows going down).

 ![Git Workflow](../assets/git_workflow.jpeg)

-*Scheme explaining the Git Workflow taken from [this blogpost](https://medium.com/@itsmepankaj/git-workflow-add-commit-push-pull-69adf44cf812), which has more detailed information on it.*
+*Figure: Scheme explaining the Git Workflow taken from [this blogpost](https://medium.com/@itsmepankaj/git-workflow-add-commit-push-pull-69adf44cf812), which has more detailed information on it.*

 This Git workflow ensures that changes are tracked, saved, and shared in a structured way, preventing data loss and enabling collaboration.
 Staging (`add`) selects changes, committing (`commit`) saves them with a message, and pushing (`push`) syncs them with a remote repository for others to access.

 Now, you will create your first repository, a profile README that will appear on your user page.

-### 1. Create a Profile README
+## 1. Create a Profile README
 A profile README is a special repository that is automatically displayed on your GitHub profile.
 It is a great way to introduce yourself and showcase your work.
 Take your time to create such a README on the GitHub website.

 <details>